HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1194-QT-NM94.PCX

 This VGA image by Questor (Carlton Chan) promotes the 1994 installment of the "New Media" demoparty, hosted by computer science students at the British Columbia Institute of Technology.
-Graphical demos were projected on a large auditorium screen, and attendees competed for prizes donated by local sponsors, including Advanced Gravis Computer Technology of Burnaby, BC.
+Graphical demos were projected on a large auditorium screen, and attendees competed for prizes donated by local sponsors, including Advanced Gravis Computer Technology of Burnaby, BC, which also sponsored the granddaddy of all demoparties, Assembly in Finland, in 1993.
+The event was co-presented by Future Crew, a legendary demoscene group which acknowledged Advanced Gravis' support in their iconic demo Second Reality.

 mist1194-ZR-ST2.ANS